Water Quality for Crop Production

 Suspended solids need to be removed from water to prevent clogging of piping, valves, nozzles and emitters in an irrigation system.
 Suspended solids include sand, soil, leaves, organic matter, algae and weeds.
-Ground water, although usually clean, may contain fine particles of sand.
+Ground water, although usually clean, may contain fine particles of sand or other particulates.
 All of these can be removed through filtration.

 Before selecting a filter, a water analysis should be done.
-The type and quantity of solids should be determined taking in consideration seasonal changes such as algae growth or spring runoff.
-Other considerations include the flow rate needed to supply the irrigation system and the level of filtration needed to determine the type of filter.
+The type and quantity of solids should be determined, taking in consideration seasonal changes such as algae growth or spring runoff.
+To determine the type of filter, consider the flow rate needed to supply the irrigation system and the level of filtration needed.
 Screen or disk filters work well for most applications.
 A 200 mesh filter is usually recommended for micro-irrigation.
 The filter should be sized so that the flow rate is large enough to handle the peak demand.

 Maintenance of a filter is important.
 Installing pressure gauges on both sides of the filter will indicate when it is becoming clogged.
 When the pressure variation between the two gauges exceeds about 10% the filter should be cleaned.

 pH and Alkalinity

 Alkalinity and pH are two important factors in determining the suitability of water for irrigating plants. pH is a measure of the concentration of hydrogen ions (H+) in water or other liquids.
 In general, water for irrigation should have a pH between 5.0 and 7.0.
 Water with pH below 7.0 is termed "acidic" and water with pH above 7.0 is termed "basic"; pH 7.0 is "neutral".
 Sometimes the term "alkaline" is used instead of "basic" and often "alkaline" is confused with "alkalinity".